LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 Since 'docstrings' only document the source code, but do not provide simple how-to-use instructions, the documentation framework `Sphinx`[@SphinxDocumentation] was used for this purpose.
 This framework makes it possible to generate (+html) or (+pdf) documentation from various source code documentation formats, such as the used `docstrings`.
 These are converted into a Markdown format in an intermediate step and this also allows to add further user documentation such as examples or installation instructions.

-In order to make the documentation created by `Sphinx` accessible to the user, there are, as with the package management by `PyPi` services, which provide Python library documentation online.
+In order to make the documentation created by `Sphinx` accessible to the user, there are, as with the package management by `PyPi` services, which provide Python (+mrp)-library documentation online.

 %%MagneticReadoutProcessing_documentation_hosted_on_ReadTheDocs.png%%